 It’s called nonpoint source pollution, which can be anything from a car or a boat to a farm or a forest.
 Agricultural farming is also a major source of runoff.

-80% of the Sewage Which Enters the Mediterranean Sea Is Untreated.
+80% of the Sewage that Enters the Mediterranean Sea Is Untreated.

 How Many Sea Animals Die From Plastic